solyarisoftware/posprinterdriver/README.md

 ## Introduction

 In this way Luis Blatta introduce his beautiful Android application that acts asa a printer driver for ESC/POS printers (so called "POS" printers): roll paper thermal printers.
-The powerfull of the deriver is that allow three different network interfaces between your phone/tablet and the printer using a wired or wireless connection allowed by your printer:
+The powerful of the deriver is that allow three different network interfaces between your phone/tablet and the printer using a wired or wireless connection allowed by your printer:

 * USB cable
 * TCP/WIFI